 An affiliation is not required and the applicant may skip the "Affiliations" page on the uniform application.

 New Resident Producers will be unable to apply on-line for five (5) days after the completion of their exams (all parts) through Pearson Vue.
 In order to be eligible to apply for these lines of authority (LOAs) at that time, insurance producers must also have completed pre-licensing.
 Please check with the prelicensing and exam provider to be sure all parts have been passed and submitted before contacting NIPR or the Illinois Department of Insurance.

 Applicant must not have another active resident state on the PDB.

 Applicant must provide residence, business and mailing address in Illinois.
 P.O.
 Box is only accepted for mailing address.
 Residence and business address must be the physical address.

 Applicant whose insurance producer license expired within the last twelve (12) months (or with a cancelled license) may reinstate through the Resident License (RL) Application for double the normal licensing fee.

 - Reinstatements are exempt from exam requirements during this time, but are required to meet certified education requirements.

 - Following the twelve (12) month period after expiration, applicant may reapply through the Resident License (RL) Application for the normal fee for LOAs, but must re-take both Pre-Licensed Education Requirements (PLE) and required exam.

-Illinois only allows amendments to a Producer license if the license is active and not expired.
+Illinois only allows amendments to an insurance producer license if the license is active and not expired.
 The applicant must meet the pre-licensing and exam requirements to apply for the requested LOA.
 Illinois does not charge a state fee for amendments.